futursolo/stylist-rs/packages/stylist-parser/README.md

 # Stylist Core

-This crate contains the AST for [Stylist](https://crates.io/crates/stylist).
+This crate contains the parser for [Stylist](https://crates.io/crates/stylist).